BNSC1/android-notes/README.md

 3. If the view gets destroyed or recreated due to memory constraint or configuration change, the `ViewModel` is retained, it is requested again like in step 1
 4. If the view is destroyed because the user closes the app or leave the page, the `ViewModel` gets destroyed too

+`WorkManager` provides a way to schedule and execute background tasks, its use-cases are:
+1. Sync data
+2. Push notifications
+3. Upload/Download files
+4. Do background cleanup
+5. Generate reports
+6. Preload data

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.